Understanding revenue recognition for Fixed Fee projects

 Budgeted hours: When you create a project, you typically estimate or set the total number of hours you expect to take to complete the project.
 This estimation is the budgeted hours, representing the planned time for the project.

-Allocated hours: The sum of the hours allocated for individual resources assigned to the project.
+Allocated hours: The sum allocated for individual resources assigned to the project.

 Method 1: